Your Guide to the Life Insurance Medical Exam

 - Schedule your life insurance medical exam to take place early in the morning.
 Even a piece of fruit can affect your blood pressure reading, so you should fast six to eight hours before an exam.
 Scheduling your life insurance medical exam early in the morning makes this task much easier so you’re not starving all day.

 - Don’t drink coffee or smoke beforehand.
-Skip your morning cup of coffee and cigarette because the caffeine and nicotine may elevate your blood pressure readings that could put you in a higher price group (risk class).
+Skip your morning cup of coffee and cigarette because the caffeine and nicotine may elevate your blood pressure readings and that could put you in a higher price group (rate class).

-- Avoid salts and fatty foods.
-Salty and fatty foods affect your cholesterol and blood pressure so avoid these a week before your exam, if possible.
+- Avoid eating 12 hours prior.
+Fasting will help you obtain the best lab results.
+In addition, salty and fatty foods affect your cholesterol and blood pressure so avoid these a week before your exam, if possible.
 If a week is too much to ask, at least shoot for eliminating fatty and salty foods 24 hours prior to your medical exam.
 Every little bit helps!

 - Drink lots of water.
 You want your exam to be done as quickly as possible, right?
 Staying hydrated will make it easier to give blood and pee in the cup.

 - Don’t drink alcohol for 24 hours prior.
 Avoid drinking alcohol the day of your exam.
 Alcohol dehydrates you which makes it hard to draw blood.